Search

 Yes, polyester is explicitly engineered for moisture-wicking and evaporative cooling.
 It reigns supreme for athletic clothing but blends well with cotton or other fabrics.

-Nylon shares many performance attributes with polyester as a synthetic fiber.
-With a high strength-to-weight ratio, nylon fabrics are lightweight and durable – ideal for hiking or climbing gear.
-The hydrophobic material also proves moisture-wicking by spreading sweat in a high surface area and preventing absorption.
+Nylon is a synthetic fiber that shares many performance attributes with polyester.
+With a high strength-to-weight ratio, nylon fabrics are lightweight and durable—ideal for hiking or climbing gear.
+The hydrophobic material also proves moisture-wicking by spreading sweat over a large surface area and preventing absorption.

 Is Nylon moisture-wicking?